josap97/ProgrammingGraphics/readMe.md

-# Create onscreen graphics from MOTEC data using Python
+# Create onscreen graphics from AC MOTEC data using Python
+The following scripts have been made to work with MOTEC telemetry captured with acti for Assetto Corsa.
+Unfortunately, no equivalent could be made to work with the data captured from Assetto Corsa Competizione
 ## Installation
 Make sure you have `numpy` and `virtualenv` installed by running the following code in the terminal
 ```Batch